Comparing OTC Markets Group (OTCM) & Its Peers

 |2.41

 As a group, “Security & commodity brokers, dealers, exchanges & services” companies have a potential upside of 0.52%.
-Given OTC Markets Group’s rivals higher probable upside, analysts plainly believe OTC Markets Group has less favorable growth aspects than its rivals.
+Given OTC Markets Group’s peers higher probable upside, analysts plainly believe OTC Markets Group has less favorable growth aspects than its peers.

 Summary